statebacked/docs/docs/examples/tic-tac-toe.md

 ```

 Here, we get the `gameId` from our URL and use that as the name of our machine instance.
-The `useMachine` hook will create the machine instance if it doesn't exist (using the context
+The `useStateBackedMachine` hook will create the machine instance if it doesn't exist (using the
-that we provide in the final argument) or will connect to the machine if it's already been
+initial context that we provide) or will connect to the machine if it's already been
 created.
-`useMachine` returns an `Actor` that matches the actors that XState creates from its `useMachine` hook.
+`useStateBackedMachine` returns an `Actor` that matches the actors that XState creates from its `useMachine` hook.
 That's critical because that means that we can use the exact same `useActor` hook from XState
 to subscribe to the state of our remote, State Backed machine instance.
-Under the hood, our `useMachine` has established an auto-reconnecting WebSocket with the State Backed
+Under the hood, our `useStateBackedMachine` has established an auto-reconnecting WebSocket with the State Backed
 backend and subscribed to all state updates for our machine instance.
 This means that we'll have all state updates pushed to us within a few milliseconds of being recorded.